ilaylow/benkyou-frontend/README.md

 # Benkyou-Frontend

 This project hosts the front-end code the Benkyou Web App.
+(The backend project is still privated)

 ## Current State